Skip to content

 • Agreeing on a sustainable approach to legal aid

-• Tightening the rules around government legal action, with new public interest tests in the Ministerial Code
+• Tightening the rules around government legal action, with new public interest tests in the Scottish Ministerial Code

 • Splitting the dual role of the Lord Advocate